 Proton Beam Therapy has revolutionized the treatment of several cancers like paediatric cancers, skull base tumors, brain tumors, prostate cancers, and lung cancer to name a few.
 It becomes a viable option, particularly in cases where treatment options are limited and conventional radiotherapy possess a higher risk to patients.
 Proton beam therapy has to a large extent, overcome the limitations of conventional radiotherapy.
 It has the potential to cure more cancers with better quality of life, during and after treatment.

-By mid of 2017, Apollo Hospitals in Chennai will be commissioning South East Asia's first Proton Beam Therapy Centre and India will then be one amongst the few nations in the world offering this advanced cancer care treatment.
+South East Asia’s first Proton Beam Therapy Centre, Apollo Proton Cancer Centre was introduced by Apollo Hospitals, Chennai.
+India is amongst the few nations in the world which is offering this advanced cancer care treatment.

 The True Beam STx system is an innovative solution that is fast and powerful, giving clinicians the ability to navigate the complexities of cancer care with confidence, including challenging cases in the brain, spine, lung, liver and prostate.
 True Beam combines imaging, beam delivery and sophisticated motion management to accurately and precisely target tumours with speed.